KellenCarl/BulkyBookPV/README.md

 # BulkyBookPV
 Public View.
-Recently updated to .NET 5.
-Stripe integration from v3 now live (was v1).
+Recently updated to .NET 5 and Stripe integration to v3 now.